Taiwing/override/level01/README.md

 ## fgets overflow (level01)

 This [binary](source.c) is supposed to be a login prompt.
-I takes a username which is compared to "dat\_wil" to be verified and then it takes as password.
+It takes a username which is compared to "dat\_wil" to be verified and then it takes a password.
 The password does not matter as it does not lead to anything either way, but the `fgets` call is faulty.
 It reads up to 100 characters into a 76 bytes buffer.